WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter5).md

 ### Definitions

-1.Elasticity-- a measure of the responsiveness of quantity demanded or quantity supplied to a change in one of its determinants
+1. Elasticity-- a measure of the responsiveness of quantity demanded or quantity supplied to a change in one of its determinants

-2.Price elasticity of demand-- a measure of how much the quantity demanded of a good responds to a change in the price of that good, computed as the percentage change in quantity demanded divided by the percentage change in price
+2. Price elasticity of demand-- a measure of how much the quantity demanded of a good responds to a change in the price of that good, computed as the percentage change in quantity demanded divided by the percentage change in price

-3.Total revenue-- the amount paid by buyers and received by sellers of a good, computed as the price of the good times the quantity sold
+3. Total revenue-- the amount paid by buyers and received by sellers of a good, computed as the price of the good times the quantity sold

-4.Income elasticity of demand-- a measure of how much the quantity demanded of a good responds to a change in consumers' income, computed as the percentage change in quantity demanded divided by the percentage change in income
+4. Income elasticity of demand-- a measure of how much the quantity demanded of a good responds to a change in consumers' income, computed as the percentage change in quantity demanded divided by the percentage change in income

-5.Cross-price elasticity of demand-- a measure of how much the quantity demanded of one good responds to a change in the price of another good, computed as the percentage change in quantity demanded of the first good divided by the percentage change in price of the second good
+5. Cross-price elasticity of demand-- a measure of how much the quantity demanded of one good responds to a change in the price of another good, computed as the percentage change in quantity demanded of the first good divided by the percentage change in price of the second good

-6.Price elasticity of supply-- a measure of how much the quantity supplied of a good responds to a change in the price of that good, computed as the percentage change in quantity supplied divided by the percentage change in price
+6. Price elasticity of supply-- a measure of how much the quantity supplied of a good responds to a change in the price of that good, computed as the percentage change in quantity supplied divided by the percentage change in price

 ### Review